marmotlab/Search-TTA-RL-VLN/README.md

 ## 🦁 Introduction
 <!-- TODO: Change!
 Something more tied to VLNs -->
 Our work addresses the challenges of autonomous outdoor visual navigation and search where targets cannot be directly seen from satellite images.
-We introduce <b>Search-TTA</b>, a multimodal test-time adaptatation framework that signifiantly corrects poor VLM predictions due to domain mismatch or the lack of training data, given various input modalities (e.g. image, text, sound) and planning methods (e.g. RL).
+We introduce <b>Search-TTA</b>, a multimodal test-time adaptatation framework that <b>signifiantly corrects poor VLM predictions due to domain mismatch or the lack of training data</b>, given various input modalities (e.g. image, text, sound) and planning methods (e.g. RL).
 Experiments demonstrate that Search-TTA significantly improves planner performance by up to 30%, and performs comparably to significantly larger state-of-the-art VLMs.
 Our contributions includes:
-* <b>AVS-Bench</b>: a large-scale dataset of satellite image to taxonomic target locations, paired with data of other modalities.
+* <b>AVS-Bench</b>: a large-scale dataset of satellite image to taxonomic target locations, paired with data of other modalities (i.e. image / text / sound).
 * <b>Multimodal Segmentation</b>: a methodology to generate CLIP score maps via inputs of various modality to guide the search planner.
 * <b>Test-Time Adaptation</b>: a statistical update procedure (via Spatial Poisson Point Processes) to refine score maps when gathering new measurements.